PythoO/eoa/README.md

-# E.O.A Extrem operationg Assistant.
+# E.O.A Extreme operating Assistant.
 ===

-A simple virtual assistant.
+E.O.A is a virtual assistant, made in pygame.